Smoothness of components of the Emerton-Gee stack for $\text{GL}_2$: Introduction

 where $u$ is a formal variable.
 The stack of Breuil-Kisin modules of height 1, denoted $\mathcal{C}_1$, admits a scheme-theoretic image $\mathcal{Z}_1$ via the above morphism.
 Breuil-Kisin modules of height 1 correspond to \'etale $\varphi$-modules which admit natural extensions to representations of $G_K=\Gal(\overline{K}/K)$ so the substack $\mathcal{Z}_1$ may be viewed as a moduli stack of representations of $G_K$.

-Such stacks are of increasing interest in the study of $p$-adic Galois representations, see for example \cite{EG20}.
 One method to study such objects is to introduce Breuil-Kisin modules with descent datum.
 This approach allows the consideration of those Galois representations that arise from generic fibers of finite flat group schemes after restriction to a finite tamely ramified extension of $K$.
-In fact, all representations except tr\`es ramifi\'ee ones arise this way.
+In fact, all representations except tr\`es ramifi\'ee ones arise in this way.
 Here, the tr\`es ramifi\'ee representations are the twists of certain extensions of the trivial character by the mod $p$ cyclotomic character.

 Let $K'$ be a tamely ramified extension of $K$.
 Endowing our Breuil-Kisin modules and \'etale $\varphi$-modules with descent datum from $K'$ to $K$ allows us to define the morphism $\mathcal{C}_1^{dd}\rightarrow\mathcal{R}^{dd}$.
 To focus on those non tr\`es ramifi\'ee representations, we enforce a Barsotti-Tate condition on points in the scheme-theoretic image.
 The Barsotti-Tate condition on representations with coefficients in a characteristic $p$ field turns out to correspond to a strong determinant condition on Breuil-Kisin modules, see \cite[Theorem~5.1.2]{CEGS-local-geometry}.
 Let $\mathcal{C}^{dd,\mathrm{BT}}_1$ denote the stack of Breuil-Kisin modules of height 1 with descent data that satisfy the strong determinant condition.
 With this, we attain a morphism $\mathcal{C}^{dd,\mathrm{BT}}_1\rightarrow\mathcal{R}^{dd}$ whose scheme-theoretic image is denoted $\mathcal{Z}^{dd}_1$, the stack of non tr\`es ramifi\'ee $G_K$-representations.
 We will take these stacks to be defined over $\mathbb{F}$, a finite field extension of $\mathbb{F}_p$.
 To reduce notation, we will suppress the decorations $dd$ and $1$ in the symbols for our stacks with the assumption that all of our objects have descent data and correspond to height 1 Breuil-Kisin modules.
 Both $\mathcal{C}^{\mathrm{BT}}$ and $\mathcal{Z}$ are algebraic stacks of finite presentation.
+The stack $\mathcal{C}^{\mathrm{BT}}$ admits a decomposition